Themes and plot devices in Hitchcock films: Sexuality

-For their time, Hitchcock's films were regarded as rather sexualized, often dealing with perverse and taboo behaviors.
+For their time, Hitchcock's films were regarded as sexualized, often dealing with perverse and taboo behaviors.
 Sometimes, the modest conventions of his era caused him to convey sexuality in an emblematic fashion, such as in North by Northwest, when the film cuts abruptly from two aroused but visually chaste lovers to a train entering a tunnel.

-Hitchcock found a number of ways to convey sexuality without depicting graphic behaviors, such as the substitution of explicit sexual passion with the passionate consumption of food.
+Hitchcock found several ways to convey sexuality without depicting graphic behaviors, such as the substitution of explicit sexual passion with the passionate consumption of food.
 In a particularly amusing scene in Psycho, Norman Bates (Anthony Perkins) carries on a conversation with Marion Crane (Janet Leigh) while one of his hands strokes a dead animal and the other hand lingers on his crotch.
 Sexual feelings are often strongly associated with violent behavior.
-In The Lodger and Psycho, this association is the whole basis of the film.
+In The Lodger and Psycho, this association is the basis of the whole film.
 The taboo subject of homosexuality is evoked in both Rope and Strangers on a Train, while some have read Rear Window as dealing with fetishistic voyeurism and Hitchcock himself analogized specific scenes in Vertigo to necrophilia.
-Biographers have noted how Hitchcock continued to challenge film censorship throughout his career, until he was allowed to show nudity in Frenzy.
+Biographers have noted how Hitchcock continued to challenge film censorship throughout his career until he was allowed to show nudity in Frenzy.